-All the cottages are within the Trallwm Estate at the head of the Gwesyn and Cynffiad valleys.
+All our cottages are within the Trallwm Estate at the head of the Gwesyn and Cynffiad valleys.
 Both of these mountain streams flow down to Builth Wells, 13 miles away, to join the River Wye.
 Abergwsyn is the gateway to the spectacular mountain road to Tregaron and the coast.

 The traditional slate and stone buildings, while preserving their essential character, provide a warm and comfortable base from which to explore Mid Wales.

 Trawsgyrch is a traditional five bedroom 17th Century detached stone farmhouse has been tastefully renovated whilst retaining the essence of its natural charm.
 It is situated on a working hill-sheep farm beside a mountain stream.

 Centrally heated with electric night storage heaters and wood-burning stove, Trawsgrych is a spacious family sized holiday cottage which sleeps up to 9 adults.
 Enjoy peace, tranquility and space with a large group of friends or family.